Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 }
 ```

-> You can get this code [here](examples/run/runSuspending.kt)
+> You can get this code [here](examples/run/launch.kt).

 This implementation defines a simple class `StandaloneCoroutine` that represents this coroutine and
 implements `Continuation` interface to capture its completion.
 The completion of coroutine invokes its _completion continuation_.
 Its `resume` or `resumeWithException`
 functions are invoked when coroutine _completes_ with the result or exception correspondingly.
-Because `runSuspending` does "fire-and-forget"
+Because `launch` does "fire-and-forget"
 coroutine, it is defined for suspending functions with `Unit` return type and actually ignores
 this result in its `resume` function.
 If coroutine execution completes with exception,
 then the uncaught exception handler of the current thread is used to report it.

+> Note: this simple implementation returns `Unit` and provides no access to the state of the coroutine at all.
+  The actual implementation in [kotlinx.coroutines](https://github.com/kotlin/kotlinx.coroutines) is more
+  complex, because it returns an instance of `Job` interface that represents a coroutine and can be cancelled.

 The context is covered in details in [coroutine context](#coroutine-context) section.
-It suffices to say here that it is a good style to
+It suffices to say here that it is a good style to include a `context` parameter in
-accept an optional `context` parameter in library-defined coroutine builders, so that a user
-of this builder can specify a user-defined context if needed. `EmptyCoroutineContext` is provided
-in the standard library and serves as a good default, so that `runSuspending` builder can be used
-without additional parameters in a typical case where user-defined context is not needed.
+library-defined coroutine builders for better _composition_ with other libraries that may define useful
+context elements.

 The `startCoroutine` is defined in the standard library as an extension for suspending function type.
 Its signature is: